derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 1. Named shortcuts to values
 2. Values
 3. Characters for manipulating values
-4. Pattern groups of keywords and special characters
+4. Pattern groups of keywords